aptos-labs/aptos-core/developer-docs-site/docs/nodes/staking.md

 1. You must stake your Aptos coins with at least the minimum amount required, and
 2. You must lock up these staked coins for at least the minimum lockup duration required.
 You cannot withdraw any of your staked amount until your lockup period expires.

-When you satisfy the above two minimum requirements, then you can join the validator set at any time, starting validating and earning rewards.
+When you satisfy the above two minimum requirements, then you can join the validator set at any time, start validating and earn rewards.

 :::tip Joining the validator set
 For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](https://aptos.dev/nodes/ait/connect-to-testnet#joining-validator-set).